VictorOdongo/Project-Logistics/ReadMe.md

 5. Push your changes to your forked repository.
 6. Create a pull request to merge your changes into the main repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or inquiries, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, please contact [victorodongo397@example.com](mailto:your-email@example.com).